FalsePhilosopher/Infosec-Cheatsheets/README.md

 # Infosec-Cheatsheets

 If you want to data horde the rabbit hole of knowledge this provides, there is a [zeekstd](https://github.com/rorosen/zeekstd) compressed archive in the releases that can be mounted with [ratarmount](https://github.com/mxmlnkn/ratarmount).
 It's about 2.5GB of download and depends on having `gh` already configured with an auth token.
-(The .git folder is stripped in the process to save on storage/bandwidth, so if you want to pull monthly updates then clone the repo instead.)
+(The .git folder is stripped in the process to save on storage/bandwidth, so if you want to pull weekly updates then clone the repo instead.)
 ```
 gh release download -p 'Infosec-Cheatsheets-*.tzst.*' -R FalsePhilosopher/Infosec-Cheatsheets
+arc=$(ls Infosec-Cheatsheets-*.tzst.* | head -n 1 | sed 's/\.[^.]*$//')
-cat Infosec-Cheatsheets-*.tzst.* > Infosec-Cheatsheets.tzst
+cat Infosec-Cheatsheets-*.tzst.* > "$arc"
 rm Infosec-Cheatsheets-*.tzst.*
-ratarmount Infosec-Cheatsheets.tzst
+ratarmount "$arc"
 ```
 Or do your standard clone, it's about 12GB of download/storage.
 ```